The Eternal Scoreboard by Larry Carlson

 Folks in burnt orange or maroon can well recall that UT’s Justin Tucker slammed a 40-yard kick to the hearts of all Aggies, as time expired that November night thirteen years ago.

-Mack Brown, interviewed from North Carolina by ESPN this month, referred to that moment as “The Eternal Scoreboard.”
+Mack Brown, interviewed by ESPN from North Carolina this month, referred to that moment as “The Eternal Scoreboard.”

 You crushed it, Mack.
 Just like your kicker did.